Robert S. Cutler: Personal life

-Cutler married his first wife, Barbara in 1990.
-He has two daughters, Jacquelyne and Alexis, born in 1990 and 1993, respectively.
-He married his second wife Marida in 1999 and adopted her daughter Linzi in 2006.
+Cutler married his second wife Marida in 1999.
 They divorced in 2009.

 Cutler's hobbies include photography, yoga, weight training and competitive Latin rhythm ballroom dance.

 Philanthropy

 Philanthropy plays a significant role in Cutler's life.
 He encourages every associate of C3 to give 40 hours a year on company time to a community service project or organization of their choice.